This is my first post in the You and God category of Olaedo!

 And if you can’t pay for web hosting and the rest as a beginner blogger, you can always use the .wordpress subdomain for your site.
 With this subdomain, WordPress hosts your site free of charge (like mine and the sites of many other bloggers).

 Did you once blog on Blogger and had experiences similar to mine?
 Are you new to WordPress too?
 Are you a beginner blogger?
+Do you have any questions?
 Please, drop me a comment, let’s discuss!

 Yeah, this is my first official post on WordPress, and I’ve been beside myself waiting to make it, so here it is: